 This process involves looking at user query sessions to find words that co-occur within query sessions, especially when they are consecutive to each other.
 For example, someone searches for “find airedale terrier puppies,” and then follows up that search with another for “find airedale terrier puppies for sale.”
 There’s a pretty high confidence level that the two searches are related based upon the co-occurring words within them, and the fact that they are consecutive searches.
 If a lot of searchers perform similar searches within query sessions, that indicates that there is a strong relationship between the two queries.

 I’ve written about co-occurrence in the past when it comes to queries that might share co-occurring words within their sets of search results.
-I’ve been seeing a number of blog posts that equate co-occurrence with co-citation, and they are not the same thing.
+I’ve been seeing several blog posts that equate co-occurrence with co-citation, and they are not the same thing.

 For example, in the following screenshot, “Followerwonk” is a link, and the words “Twitter metrics and analytics” appear near the link.
 Under an incorrect application and analysis of co-occurrence, Google might associate those words with “Followerwonk”.
 It’s much more likely that Google is associating some of the words around the link itself with the destination page that the link is pointing to, such as a “window” of 25 words around the link.